… or let’s start the longest and most complicated project so far

-It quickly turned out that I can work on some improvements by simply cutting off tips of screws to save 2mm of space.
+It quickly turned out that I can work on some improvements by simply cutting off the tips of screws to save 2mm of space.

-That task was sorted out by Dremmel-like tool.
+That task was sorted out by the Dremmel-like tool.
 I’ve also removed other minor obstacles along with screw tips.

-With everything flatted out, I could start working on a new mount points for a freshly made A2000 mobo.
+With everything flatted out, I could start working on new mount points for a freshly made A2000 mobo.